sachelsout/youtube-video-qa/README.md

 # YouTube Video Q&A System

+A sophisticated system that enables users to ask natural-language questions about YouTube video content.
+The system automatically extracts transcripts, processes them intelligently, and provides answers using both traditional keyword-based and advanced LLM-powered retrieval approaches.

 ## Overview
-This project builds a system that allows users to input a YouTube video URL and ask natural-language questions about its content.
-The system retrieves the video transcript, preprocesses it, and answers queries using both a keyword-based baseline and an improved LLM-powered retrieval model.
+This project demonstrates a comprehensive approach to video understanding by implementing and comparing two distinct QA methodologies:
+- **Baseline**: TF-IDF based keyword retrieval for lightweight, interpretable results
+- **Advanced**: Semantic embeddings + LLM for context-aware, coherent answers

+The system includes a modern web interface, comprehensive evaluation metrics, and detailed error analysis to understand system performance and limitations.

 ## Features
 - Automatic YouTube transcript extraction